 What Do Photographers Wear On Shoots?

 As a photographer, you spend most of your time on shoots—so, of course, what you wear is very important.
-There are specialized clothes for different kinds of jobs (which we’ll get to later).
+There are specialized attire for different kinds of jobs (which we’ll get to later).
 But there are some basic things you should consider when getting ready for photoshoots.

 This article will explore how to look the part of a professional photographer and what you should wear on photoshoots.
 Don’t forget your camera strap!